johandahlberg/PiperWorkshop/tutorial.md

     ./piper -S <path to your script> <all other parameters> --job_runner Drmaa --job_walltime <time to request from cluster in seconds> --project_id <your uppmax project number>

-Just as before, the script will not run, but only run through the dependency graph and make sure everything looks okey.
+Just as before, the script will not run, only create the dependency graph and make sure everything looks okey.
 Add `--run` to the command line to make it run the jobs, sending them to the cluster.

 Writing your first queue script
 -------------------------------